Preparing for Your Puppy

 Puppy Obedience Training: If you would like your puppy to stay with us longer for obedience, crate, and potty training, please review our puppy training options here and fill out the training form that best suits the depth of training you would like your puppy to receive.

 Health Insurance: In order to pick up your puppy, you must have health insurance that is effective upon purchase (with no grace period).
 For about $85/month you can have peace of mind knowing that if your puppy gets hurt or sick, they will be covered by insurance.
 Some insurance plans also cover yearly health checks and vaccines, spay, and neuter.
 The Insurance we recommend is Trupanion.
-(You can use the discount code: BR2SL9718.
+(You can use the discount code: BR1SL9718.
 This discount code waives the enrollment fee and gives your puppy instant coverage.)
 The first 30 days are free too!
 You must do this the day before pick out at 8 weeks.
 Trupanion will only let you purchase the insurance the day before or the day of puppy pick up.
 They will not let you purchase the insurance earlier.
 If your puppy is getting trained, you will need insurance starting when the puppy is 8 weeks old.

 Your Puppy Food and Supplies: You will want to be prepared with the Life’s Abundance food that the puppies are eating now.
 A sudden change in food will cause digestive problems at this age.
 Because your puppy's digestive system is sensitive, we do not recommend giving your puppy any treats until 6 months old.
 Use the puppy's food as a treat when training.
 We highly recommend keeping your puppy on our Life’s Abundance dog food.
 Orders placed online are delivered to your door in a few days.
 Puppy shampoo, ear cleaner, wellness vitamins, and treats are also available through this website.
 Click here for more information